mtgjson/mtgjson-website/docs/downloads/all-files/index.md

 > ### AllPrices
 >
-> File containing all prices of cards in various formats organized by a card's `uuid` property.
+> File containing all prices of cards in various formats organized by a card's `uuid` property for the past 90 days.
 See the [Price Formats](/data-models/price/price-formats/) Data Model for the model of returned data.
 >
 > <DownloadNativeSelect fileName='AllPrices'/>